How it works

 Decide, on the record

 When there's a real choice — quartz or laminate, which weekend — Pango surfaces it.
-You and your people vote or call it; Pango records what was decided and why, and moves everything downstream that depended on it.
+You vote or call it; it records what was decided and why, and moves everything downstream that depended on it.

 05